rayokota/generator-angular-express-sequelize/README.md

 Run the service:

-    rackup
+    node app.js

-Your service will run at [http://localhost:9292](http://localhost:9292).
+Your service will run at [http://localhost:3000](http://localhost:3000).

 ## Creating a persistent entity